MetroModelingServices/metro_mce/README.md

 # Data Export
 The following scripts are used to export all the required data from the R demand model and the EMME supply model.
-  - R scripts - revisions to the demand model in order to write out destination choice logsums and the CVAL array - HIAs by workers and car ownership for each TAZ - to CSV format
+  - R scripts - revisions to the demand model in order to write out trip productions, destination choice logsums, and the HH CVAL array - HIAs by workers and car ownership for each TAZ - to CSV format

 ```
 mf.cval column order - A (age of head) flows first, I (income), H (size), W (workers), C (car ownership)